Basharh1/Graph-Based-Encoders-and-their-Performance-for-Finite-State-Channels-with-Feedback/README.md

 3. State evolution from the pre-defined list.
 4. Choose the graphs construction to use - if you are unsure, a good start is the default 'GP' with parameter '2'.

-Lastly, you can add you own model for a finite-state channel by following the instructions given in the functions [Create_Channel.m](https://github.com/Basharh1/Bounds_on_Finite_State_Channels/blob/master/Code/Create_Channel.m) and [Create_S.m](https://github.com/Basharh1/Bounds_on_Finite_State_Channels/blob/master/Code/Create_S.m).
+Lastly, you can add you own model for a finite-state channel by following the instructions given in the Matlab functions [Create_Channel.m](https://github.com/Basharh1/Bounds_on_Finite_State_Channels/blob/master/Code/Create_Channel.m) and [Create_S.m](https://github.com/Basharh1/Bounds_on_Finite_State_Channels/blob/master/Code/Create_S.m).